zhangyuan/proxymanager/README.md

 ![SystemTrayMenu](./images/SystemTrayMenu.jpg)

-## How to use

-1. Download the v2ray release from somewhere else and unzip it to a local directory.
-2. Update the configuration file `config.json` with your favorite editor.
-3. Download `proxymanager` or build it by yourself.
-4. Run `proxymanager`, and configure `V2ray Directory`.
-5. Start `v2ray` and toggle on socks proxy on the system trap menu.

-The persisted configuration and logs are under `~/.proxymanager/` directory.

 ## How to build

 The app is written in Go.
 So Go must be installed.
 Then run the following commands to build and package: